 download the guide

-three employee retention strategies that work
+3 employee retention strategies that work

 1. offer flexible scheduling

-Factories changed in response to COVID-19 as workstations moved, workers sat further apart, and robots took over some human roles.
+Factories changed in response to COVID-19 as workstations moved, workers sat further apart and robots took over some human roles.
 At some companies, additional shifts were created to accommodate social distancing.
 Some factories closed entirely during pandemic peaks and a select few shifted to a remote manufacturing strategy, even if with fewer workers on board.

 Therefore, it may be time to consider flexible working options for production facilities, including flex scheduling and shift swapping.
 For example, compressed schedules — where people work three or four longer shifts and then take several days off — are a potential alternative to traditional five-day weeks.